manoj-apare/gimp-plugin/README.md

 Plugin for adding gimp watermark.

 # Installation
 Add the scm plugin file to one of the gimp plugin folder.
-Gimp plugin folders can be found in Settings > Folders > Plug-ins.
+Gimp plugin folders can be found in `Settings > Folders > Plug-ins`.

+# Usage
+Plugin can be initiated from `Filters > Watermark > Add my watermark`.